SeitaBV/v2g-liberty/README.md

 fm_account_soc_sensor_id: XX

 # For electricity_provider the choices are:
-#   nl_generic (default) *
+#   nl_generic * †
-#   no_generic *
+#   no_generic * †
 # Or one of the Dutch energy companies (VAT and markup are set in FlexMeasures):
 #   nl_anwb_energie
 #   nl_next_energy
 #   nl_tibber
 # If your energy company is missing, please let us know and we'l add it to the list.
-# If you send your own prices (and emmisions) data to FM through the API then use
+# If you send your own prices (and emmisions) data to FM through the API then use.
-#   self_provided
+#   self_provided †
 #
-# * In these cases it is assumed consumption and production price is the same.
+#  * In these cases it is assumed consumption and production price are the same.
-#   You'll also need to provide VAT, Energy tax and markup
+#  † For these you can/should provide VAT and Markup (see further down).
 electricity_provider: "nl_generic"

 # How would you'd like the charging / discharging to be optimised?